 Socialism has been a long time on its journey from the past to the present.
 The truths it magnifies and the justice it demands have been in all the centuries in abeyance.
 The battles it has fought and the defeats it has sustained have not diminished, but increased its vigor.
-They were
+They-

-...[B]ut the prelude Fate's orchestra plays, To the strains that shall come in the fullness of days; For the age-lengthened rhythm beat out by the Fates In the building of cities, the founding of states, In the earthquakes of war, in its thunder and groans, In the battle of kings and the crumbling of thrones, Is but prelude that's written by Destiny's pen To herald an epoch of masterful men.
-And socialist heroes from the hills to the sea Have sent forth this call to the years yet to be.
-1
+Were but the prelude Fate's orchestra plays To the strain that shall come in the fullness of days; In the building of cities, the founding of states, In the earthquake of war, in hunger and groans, In the battle of kings and the trembling of thrones Is but prelude that's written by Destiny's pen To herald the epoch of masterful men; And socialist heroes from the hills to the sea Have sent forth their call to the years yet to be.

-Yes, socialism calls for men.
-The fields are ripening for the harvest of great deeds, the fruitage of centuries; and reapers are wanted - men of courage, dauntless men, men who dare and men who do, men of brains, men of vision, men of ideas and ideals:
+Yes, Socialism calls for men.
+The fields are ripening for the harvest of great deeds, the fruitage of centuries; and reapers are wanted men of courage, dauntless men, men who dare and men who do, men of brains, men of vision, men of ideas and ideals: